jimmo/ncss-embedded/chapters/9-advanced-components.md

 ## Digital signalling

-With microcontollers, it's very common to want to transmit more information that just a voltage level to a sensor or peripheral device.
+With microcontollers, it's very common to want to transmit more information than just a voltage level to a sensor or peripheral device.
 It is possible to use many wires with different analog voltages to transmit more information, but to minimise the number of wires needed, we use digital signalling protocols to achieve this instead.

-To send a digital signal there is only a certain number of things we can do:
+To send a digital signal there are only a certain number of things we can do:
 - Set a voltage on a wire
 - Read a voltage from a wire